oracle-livelabs/pts/orcl-dbcs-19c/scaling-up/scaling-up.md

 >**Note** : The total storage attached to an instance will be a sum of available storage, reco storage, and software size.
 Available storage is selected by the customer, reco storage is automatically calculated based on available storage, and software size is a fixed size Oracle database cost.

+Database Management service provide a unified console for cloud databases with lifecycle database management capabilities for monitoring, performance management, tuning, and administration.
+Last bu not least, Oracle Enterprise Manager Database Express, also referred to as EM Express, is a web-based tool for managing Oracle Database 19c.
+Built inside the database server, it offers support for basic administrative tasks.

 Estimated Time: 40 minutes

 ### Objectives